mantr88/mantr88/README.md

 - 👋 Hi, I’m Anton Petrenko
-- 👀 I’m interested in getting enough knowledge to work as a developer
+- 🎉 I’m work as a web developer
 - 🌱 I’m currently learning Vue.js and Nuxtjs
 - 📫 How to reach me => antpetrenko23@gmail.com or @antPetrenko in Telegram